Performing a simple scaling test

 Overview

-💬 Before running large jobs using a lot of computing resources (cores), one needs to verify that the calculation actually can utilize the requested resources efficiently.
+💬 Before running large jobs using a lot of computing resources (cores), it is important to verify that the calculation actually can utilize the requested resources efficiently.

-💡 In this tutorial, you will perform a very simple scaling test, i.e. running a parallel program with a varying number of cores and observing how it speeds up.
+💡 In this tutorial, you will perform a very simple scalability test, i.e. running a parallel program with a varying number of cores and observing how it speeds up.

 Download a sample parallel program